 I had visited Aspen, Colorado and the nearby Maroon-Snowmass Wilderness Area on a couple of previous occasions.
 In 2012, I captured a nice early morning image of the Maroon Bells, and decided to follow the trail into the wilderness area to Crater Lake, which lies much closer to the peaks.
 In fact, I was pleased to see that the Bells were practically in my face at that location.
 (See a detailed Maroon Bells and Crater Lake trail guide here.)

-Unfortunately, 2012 had started out as a dry season, and Crater Lake was not much more than a pond when I arrived there.
-But I did notice many aspens growing on the lower slopes, starting perhaps a quarter mile from the lake and continuing right up to the shoreline.
+Unfortunately, the summer of 2012 had started out dry, and Crater Lake was not much more than a pond when I arrived there.
+But I did notice many aspens growing on the lower slopes of Maroon Peak, starting perhaps a quarter mile from the lake and continuing right down to the shoreline.
 So I did what I often do in such cases: I took several photos from various angles.
 Even if I know the light and the timing are bad, at the very least I want to have “reference” images to help plan a future trip.

-It was late in July at the time, and I there were great wildflower-filled meadows awaiting me just another mile uphill from Crater Lake.
+It was late in July at the time, and there are great wildflower-filled meadows only another mile uphill from Crater Lake.
 But summer storm clouds were quickly gathering around the Bells, and I knew I’d probably find lightning, not sunshine, by the time I reached that altitude... so I called it a day and headed north to Snowmass for the night.